files-community/Website/src/routes/blog/posts/announcing-files-v2-4-40/+page.md

 To view all files with a specific tag, you can use the search box in Files and type `tag:` followed by the tag name.
 For example, `tag:important` will show all files tagged as important.

+There is also an optional widget for the home page that will list your tagged files and folders.

 We hope you’ll find this feature useful and we’d love to hear your feedback on how we can improve it further.
 <figure>
     <img src="/blog-resources/files2-4-40/EditTags.png" alt="Edit tags." />